hmcts/feature-toggle-api/doc/README.md

 - roles
 - strategies

+The toggle evaluation is _first false - first served_ principle:

+- Is feature enabled at all?
+- Is feature allowed to view depending on list of roles assigned?
+- Is strategy applicable

 ### Feature groups

 Any number of features can be grouped together and toggled at once via menu item `Toggle group`.